datanav/docs/getting-started.rst

 Setting up our Sesam instance
 -----------------------------
 You must sign up using the `Sesam Portal <https://portal.sesam.io/unified/auth/login?redirect=dashboard>`__ to purchase new or access existing Sesam instances.
-The default instance type is cloud based, but it's also possible to install Sesam on-premise or in a local cloud environment.
+The default instance type is cloud based, but it's also possible to install Sesam on-premise or in a local cloud environment if you consider this option, please be free to contact us on info@sesam.io for further information).
 This document assumes a cloud based installation.
 You can also access an existing Sesam instance by registering in the `Sesam Portal <https://portal.sesam.io/unified/auth/login?redirect=dashboard>`__ and obtaining an invitation from someone with management permissions for the existing installation.

 The following guide requires the use of Python 3.5.x/3.4.x and a Git client.